MistahMoose/PythonPracticePrograms/README.md

 # PythonPracticePrograms
-A location storing all of my PythonPracticePrograms I've written just to learn.
+A location storing all of my Python Practice Programs I've written just to learn.